nikhils10/Movie-Recommendation-Engine/README.md

 ## Project Overview
 Building a movie recommendation engine using different techniques like content based and collaborative based methods.
-Content based techniques the content about the movie to recommend similar movie to you.
+Content based techniques utilize the content about the movie to recommend similar movie to you.
 For example if you liked a movie like "Batman Begins" it would recommend you similar movies like Batman.

 In content based technique we have taken the following features of movies like its title, director, top actors , genre and combined them as one feature .
 Then we use word embeddings of 300 dimensions and generate cosine similarity matrix and find similar movies for that movie.